theandrew168/bronzebeard/README.md

 Forth was initially designed and created by [Charles Moore](https://en.wikipedia.org/wiki/Charles_H._Moore).
 Many folks have adapted its ideas and principles to solve their own problems.
 [Moving Forth](http://www.bradrodriguez.com/papers/moving1.htm) by Brad Rodriguez is an amazing source of Forth implementation details and tradeoffs.
+Additionally, if you are looking for some introductory content surrounding the Forth language in general, I recommend the book [Starting Forth](https://www.forth.com/starting-forth/) by Leo Brodie.

 [Sectorforth](https://github.com/cesarblum/sectorforth) by Cesar Blum is the source of Bronzebeard's general structure.
 He took inspiration from a [1996 Usenet thread](https://groups.google.com/g/comp.lang.forth/c/NS2icrCj1jQ) wherein folks discussed requirements for a minimal yet fully functional Forth implementation.